The Startup CFO Dilemma

 - Is your business rapidly changing?
 A historically focused transactional mindset will be limited in its ability to help identify opportunities and threats.
 Additionally, as the business changes, the accounting processes too may need to change.

 - How much financial management skill do you have and how much time can you afford to spend on this?
-Even if you are proficient with accounting and finance, every hour you spend on the finances is at least an hour you can’t spend doing what you do best.
+Even if you are proficient in accounting and finance, every hour you spend on the finances is at least an hour you can’t spend doing what you do best.

 - How much financial buffer can you afford to keep ready in case of surprises?
 With less visibility and planning, surprises are more frequent and larger.
 You will need a larger cash reserve.